 Repairs to recycling bins will be scheduled for either Tuesday or Thursday.

 Any repairs or replacements to damaged bins require the bin to be presented to the kerb on the day discussed with the City or its Contractors.

 We understand that it can be difficult to navigate through all of the information about what can and can't be put in your bins.

-In March - April 2019, the City conducted a bin tagging education program to complement community efforts, by providing direct feedback at a household level.
+Between March and April in 2019, the City conducted a bin tagging education program to complement community efforts, by providing direct feedback at a household level.

 - Improve the waste disposal and recycling habits of residents

 - Reduce contamination in general waste and recycling bins